GoodNightBuddy/strange-server/README.md

 # Simple server fot speroteck test task

 It was a test task.
-So functionality
+So functionality is a bit specific)

 # Installation:
 1. Copy folder